core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Finally, the server computes a new estimated count of the observers.
 To this end, the server first considers COUNT' as the current value of the observer counter at this point in time.
 Note that COUNT' may be greater than the value COUNT used at the beginning of this process, if the server has incremented the observer counter upon adding new clients to the group observation (see {{ssec-server-side-informative}}).

 In particular, the server computes the new estimated count value as COUNT' + ((E - N) / D), where D > 0 is an integer value used as dampener.
 This step has to be performed atomically.
 That is, until this step is completed, the server MUST hold the processing of an observation request for the same target resource from a new client.
-Finally, the server considers the result as the current observer counter, and assesses it for possibly canceling the group observation (see {{ssec-server-side-cancellation}}).
+Finally, the server considers the result as the current observer counter, which can be taken into account for possibly canceling the group observation (see {{ssec-server-side-cancellation}}).

 This estimate is skewed by packet loss, but it gives the server a sufficiently good estimation for further counts and for deciding when to cancel the group observation.
 It is up to applications to define policies about how the server takes the newly updated estimate into account and determines whether to cancel the group observation.